Stress management: Examine your stress reaction

 Stress usually doesn't just get better on its own.
 You may have to actively work on getting control of the stress in your life so that it doesn't control you.
 When you first identify how you react to stressful situations, you then can put yourself in a better position to manage the stress, even if you can't eliminate it.
 And if your current efforts at stress management aren't working, try something new.

 April 12, 2019

 See more In-depth

-- Stress and your health fact sheet.
-U.S. Department of Health and Human Services. http://www.womenshealth.gov/publications/our-publications/fact-sheet/stress-your-health.html.
+- Stress and your health.
+U.S. Department of Health and Human Services. https://www.womenshealth.gov/mental-health/good-mental-health/stress-and-your-health.
 Accessed April 4, 2016.